robert-mcintosh/roberts-book-store/README.md

 - View and modify the book types/categories that determine the discounts
 - View the customer information
 - Purchase books, view purchase orders, and refunds

+Assumptions made along the way:

+- The discount is applied on the cart size - not the quantity if any particular type
+- Loyalty points cannot be used immediately, i.e. they get redeemed before the latest order accrues

 ## Contributing